 You may purchase giclees or prints directly from the artist

-by phone or mail, online in our
+by phone or mail, in the online store, or from the

 galleries listed below.
 Original art is only available from selected galleries.

-Call or e mail for more information.
+Call or e-mail for more information.
 Doug welcomes inquiries

 and will discuss commission works.